 There are lots of different benefits available - and you might qualify for more than one.
-So if you'd like to talk to a friendly adviser about what you're entitled to and how to claim it, just get in touch with your local Age UK.
+If you'd like to talk to an adviser about what you're entitled to and how to claim it, just get in touch with your local Age UK.